bernie-skipole/indipyterm/README.md

 https://pypi.org/project/indipyterm

-If installed from Pypi using pip, then dependencies will automatically be pulled and installed, these are:
+If installed from Pypi, then dependencies will automatically be pulled and installed, these are:

 indipyclient - which generates and parses the INDI protocol.